DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 ### Obtain Element State

-Selectors and promises returned by selectors expose API to get state (size, position, classes, etc.) of matched element.
+Selectors and promises returned by selectors expose API to get the state (size, position, classes, etc.) of the matching element.
 See [DOM Node State](./dom-node-state.md).
-Note that these methods and property getters are asynchronous so you can obtain element's property from a browser in the following way:
+Note that these methods and property getters are asynchronous, so use `await` to obtain an element's property.

 ```js
 const headerText = await Selector('#header').textConent;
 ```

-For example:
+**Example**

 ```js
 import { Selector } from 'testcafe';

 fixture `My fixture`